zbmed-semtec/whatizit-dictionary-ner/docs/preprocess.md

 --> ``` <z:mesh cui="" id="" semantics="">HBB g.68A&gt;T</z:mesh > ```

 You can find the code corresponding to the above pipeline in the [resources/monq folder](https://github.com/zbmed-semtec/whatizit-dictionary-ner/tree/main/resources/monq).
-The code at [main](https://github.com/zbmed-semtec/whatizit-dictionary-ner/blob/main/resources/monq/main.py) does the necessary pre-processing and post-processing of the files and results in the correct annotations.
+The code [here](../code/annotate/annotate.py) does the necessary pre-processing and post-processing of the files and results in the correct annotations.

 The code corresponding to the creation of a dictionary for the [Medical Subject Headings vocabulary](https://www.nlm.nih.gov/mesh/meshhome.html) is in the [code folder](https://github.com/zbmed-semtec/whatizit-dictionary-ner/tree/main/code).